-Jean Tirole received Honoris Causa degrees from the LUISS University in Rome, and from the European University Institute TSE Chairman, Jean Tirole, was appointed Doctor Honoris Causa from both The Libera Università Internazionale degli Studi Sociali (LUISS) and the European University Institute. of TSE The Jean-Jacques Laffont-TSE Foundation Administration Council appointed Professor Ulrich Hege as Director of Toulouse School of Economics.
+MATIONAL ACADEMY OF SCIENCES Jean Tirole received Honoris Causa degrees from the LUISS University in Rome, and from the European University Institute TSE Chairman, Jean Tirole, was appointed Doctor Honoris Causa from both The Libera Università Internazionale degli Studi Sociali (LUISS) and the European University Institute.
+Appointment of Ulrich Hege as General Director of TSE The Jean-Jacques Laffont-TSE Foundation Administration Council appointed Professor Ulrich Hege as Director of Toulouse School of Economics.
 Ulrich Hege is currently the Associated Dean and Director of the PhD programs at HEC Paris.
 His main objectives at TSE will be to reinforce the status of the institution in the ongoing international competition for academic leadership, to unite teams around a shared project for excellence in research and education, to consolidate and diversify the funding for that project and to set up a new organizational architecture following the merging of the three TSE laboratories into one unique entity.
 Ulrich HEGE will replace Christian Gollier which had been Director since 2009 and have played a key role in the creation of TSE and its Foundation, as well as in obtaining the LABEX label in 2012.
 Following Jean-Jacques Laffont, and with Jean Tirole, he has been one of the main contributors to the success of the TSE Community.

-Christian Gollier is currently in New York where he will spend an academic sabbatical year as invited professor in the economics department of the University of Columbia.
-Patrick Rey, UT1-Capitole-TSE professor and former director of the IDEI will ensure the interim until the arrival of Ulrich HEGE, on 1 January 2016.
-Appointment of Ulrich Hege as General Director News & Events Will there be an international agreement at the COP21?
+Will there be an international agreement at the COP21?
 The 21st conference of the United Nations on climate change takes place in Paris from 30 November to 11 December 2015.
 The objective of the conference is to reach an agreement on carbon emissions.
 Do you reckon "COP21" will end with an agreement?
-In a few months the COP21 conference will take place in Paris, do vou think an international agreement will be reached?
+In a few months the COP21 conference will take place in Paris, do you think an international agreement will be reached?
 Answer directly on our blog debate.tse-fr.eu

 New Research Chair: "Authorised stability and central banks" with the Central Bank of Luxembourg This new Chair, financed by the Central Bank of Luxembourg (CBL), promotes high level research on the subjects relatives to central banks.
 The two institutions will cooperate through several ways, including co-authored publications, trainings, exchanges, conferences, workshops and visiting researchers from one institution to the other.
 The Chair gathers several international researchers around professors Jean Tirole and Patrick Fève, and will last five years.
 "After many exchanges through the years, we are very excited to finally formalise our cooperation with Toulouse School of Economics and Jean Tirole, whose work has been recognised by the Nobel Prize in economics in 2014."
 Explained M.Reinesch, the Central Bank or Luxembourg Governor.
 "Our aim is to strengthen our monetary, financial and economics research at the CBL, especially in fields of direct relevance to Central Banks.
 This improvement should also contribute to grow the economics and financial dialogue in Luxembourg."
 He added.
-Events by invitation only, find out more: tse-fr.eu - www.iast.fr
+Save the date post-trading Toulouse.